Rotating Dense Quark Matter and Anomaly Inflow: Rotating Frame

 For exact equality of the above relations one needs to introduce other parameters such as density of particle in moving frame, which we ignore for simplicity.
-Eq. (\ref{GEM radial current}) is structurally the same as the term obtained from effective approach(\ref{radial current}).
+Equation (\ref{GEM radial current}) is structurally the same as the term obtained from effective approach (\ref{radial current}).
 So in gravitoelectromagnetic formalism the radial flow is Hall type energy current.
-Here we add some comments on the gradient term of electric field in (\ref{gravEM field}), which gives rise to anomalous Hall energy current for inhomogeneous chemical potential under rotation.
+Here we add some comments on the gradient term of electric field in (\ref{gravEM field}), which gives rise to peripheral anomalous Hall current for inhomogeneous chemical potential under rotation.
 For an unlimited domain-wall with homogeneous chemical potential there would be no Hall energy current.
-But for the case of a limited domain-wall, there will be always an energy Hall current.
+But for the case of a limited domain-wall, we argue that always a peripheral Hall current exists at the edge.
 This is because a nonzero angular velocity induces a charge density on the disc shaped domain wall.
 So even for homogeneous chemical potential under rotation, a sharp change would occur at the edge.
-This sharp change yields a radial chemical potential gradient which results in peripherally induced Hall energy current at the domain-wall edge \cite{Huang:2017pqe, Zubkov:2018gmc}.
+This sharp change yields a radial chemical potential gradient which according to \cite{Huang:2017pqe, Zubkov:2018gmc}, results in a peripheral current at the domain-wall edge .